nicotafle/roadmap_python_developer/README.md

-# Roadmap to Python Developer
+# Roadmap of Python
 \
-This repository will track all my process until become a Python Developer
+This repository will track several exercices and definitions following the roadmap and helping whit GPT - teacher mood to see how It's works
 \
 Following the roadmap from https://roadmap.sh/python